Which are the Countries allowing Travel Post Covid Lockdown?

 However, in the present scenario, travelling internationally is restricted for most Indian nationals.

-Disclaimer - This article was published on 15th July.
+Disclaimer - This article was updated on 5th October-2020..
 The information mentioned here is collected from different news websites and online sources.